sandivya/HackerNews_Posts_Analysis/README.md

 We're specifically interested in posts whose titles begin with either Ask HN or Show HN.
 Users submit Ask HN posts to ask the Hacker News community a specific question.

 We'll compare these two types of posts to determine the following:<br>
-Do Ask HN or Show HN receive more comments on average?<br>
+- Do Ask HN or Show HN receive more comments on average?<br>
-Do posts created at a certain time receive more comments on average?
+- Do posts created at a certain time receive more comments on average?

-Some details about the data set 'hacker_news.csv' columns :<br> <br>
+Some details about the data set 'hacker_news.csv' columns :<br>

 id - The unique identifier from Hacker News for the post<br>
 title - The title of the post<br>